nabilalharethi/backend-foundation-course/README.md

 - NPM

 ## Projects
-Each day's work is in its own folder with complete documentation.
+Each chapter is in its own folder with complete documentation.
+## note
+This is meant as a self learning course